willstepp/dbmule/README.markdown

 ####Enable migrations on an existing database

 Sometimes you will need to create a database project for an existing database.
-To do so, follow the instructions above and then run the following command:
+To do so, follow the instructions above for creating a project and then run the following command:

     $ rake mule:configure_existing_database db=foo_bar_database